Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 Number of vectors * Dimensionality of vectors * 4 bytes = RAM required
 ```

 - Number of vectors: This is the number of vectors indexed.
 These are the documents/chunks in your Chroma collection.
-All Woo-documents published before 18/08/25 of the province South-Holland are represented as 73998 vectors.
+Using the default settings mentioned in [Optional variables](#optional-variables), all Woo-documents published before 18/08/25 of the province South-Holland are represented as 73998 vectors.
 - Dimensionality of vectors: This is the dimensionality of the vectors output by your embedding model.
-For example, if you use the text-embedding-small-3, the dimensionality of the vectors is 1536.
+For example, if you use OpenAI's `text-embedding-small-3`, the dimensionality of the vectors is 1536.

 ```
 73998 * 1536 * 4 = 0.42 GB RAM required